Suomenlinna Guide: Explore Helsinki’s Fortress Island

 Then it was time to take the ferry back to Helsinki itself, from which we witnessed the end of the sunset.
 Definitely the perfect moment to return!
 Look how magical it was!!

 I hope this article was helpful, and made you want to discover this wonderful archipelago part of Helsinki.
-For my complete itinerary suggestion in the city, you can head here, Suomenlinna is included in it!
+For my complete itinerary suggestion in the city, you can head here, I included Suomenlinna in it!
 Otherwise, you will find all my other articles about Finland’s capital over there.
 See you soon in another article!

 error: Content is protected !!